 Meg might crave a quiet life with her tutor husband, but they have to work through their issues when their children upset the emotional apple cart.
 Amy refuses to settle for less than she feels she’s worth.
 Beth so wholeheartedly adopts the nurturing demands of young womanhood she ends up sacrificing herself to them.
 And although Jo, unlike her creator, ultimately marries, it is to a man who doesn’t fit the mould of adolescent matinee idol and who encourages, supports and constructively challenges Jo’s ambition.

 Pairing Ronan with her Lady Bird co-star Timothée Chalamet for more delicious chemistry is a stroke of genius.
-Another is recognising the common ground between Emma Watson’s most famous role and the eldest March’s four parts practicality to one part vanity (Hermione at the Yule Ball surely owes just a little to Meg dressed up in borrowed silks).
-Florence Pugh seems born to play Amy.
-Beth has, in many ways, been the trickiest and most changeable, from Margaret O’Brien’s wide eyed little girl to Claire Danes waterlogged performance.
-In choosing less of a name — best known for Sharp Objects, Little Women will be Eliza Scanlen’s film debut — Gerwig cannily gives the quietest member of the family a new opening to establish herself without too many preconceptions.
+Another is recognising the common ground between Emma Watson’s most famous role and the eldest March’s four-parts practicality to one-part vanity (Hermione at the Yule Ball surely owes just a little to Meg dressed up in borrowed silks).
+Florence Pugh, meanwhile, seems born to play Amy.
+And Beth has, in many ways, been the trickiest and most changeable, from Margaret O’Brien’s wide-eyed little girl to Claire Danes’ waterlogged performance.
+In choosing less of a big name — best known for Sharp Objects, Little Women will be Eliza Scanlen’s film debut — Gerwig cannily gives the quietest member of the family a new opening to establish herself without too many preconceptions.